 And by doing so, came to some groundbreaking conclusions for both the consumer psychology and economics fields of research.

-So let’s get to it, Richard Thaler’s biggest contributions that you can use in your digital marketing.
+So here they are: Richard Thaler’s biggest contributions you can use to make your marketing more persuasive.

 1. The Endowment Effect